jgr/vanilla-ts-template/README.md

-# vite-ts-template
+# vanilla-ts-template

-A template for Vitejs typescript applications
+A template for Vanilla typescript applications